February 3, 2026

 - What they ordered last time

-- A link to reorder or browse new options
+- A direct link to reorder or browse alternatives

 Writing Reminders That Convert (Not Spam)

-There's a fine line between a helpful nudge and an annoying sales email.
-Staying on the right side isn't hard, but it does require some thought.
+Look, there's a fine line between a helpful nudge and an email that makes someone hit unsubscribe.
+Staying on the right side isn't complicated, but you do have to think about it.

 Be Useful, Not Salesy

-The message should feel like you're doing the customer a favour, not pushing product.
+The message should read like you're doing them a favour.
+Not flogging stock.

-Good: "Hi Sarah, just a heads-up that Emma's birthday is on 15 March.
-Want us to put together something similar to last year's arrangement?"
+Good: "Hi Sarah, just a heads-up — Emma's birthday is on 15 March.
+Shall we put together something along the lines of last year's arrangement?"

 Bad: "BIG SALE!
 20% off all birthday flowers!
 Order now for best selection!"